asplos-contest/2025/IOPDDL.md

  * A few of our benchmarks are quite large, and might take a while to load.
 As a result, we'll be generous in enforcing timeout limits ... i.e., given a 300-second limit, your program will be allowed to run for 310 seconds (assuming 10 seconds of file I/O are needed for that benchmark).

+ ***For this problem, what benefits are achieved by solutions with lower cost?***

+ * Lower-cost solutions will roughly translate to higher accelerator performance (i.e., a reduction in step times for the corresponding training / inference workloads).
+The improvement may not be directly *proportional* to cost, but should be directionally correct.

 ## Related Work

  * Du et al. [*Liger: Interleaving Intra- and Inter-Operator Parallelism for Distributed Large Model Inference*](https://doi.org/10.1145/3627535.3638466).
 PPoPP 2024.